Which describes your research need?

 While collecting and presenting information about the largest and most prominent law firms is a thriving business (e.g., the Vault guides; law.com; American Lawyer; Chambers and Partners, Career Center), it is more difficult to find independent information about smaller firms.

 A basic search on Google or another search engine, for a firm or an attorney (include a geographic term and/or “attorney” or “lawyer”) can be revealing; consider narrowing your search with another relevant term (e.g., “patent,” “mediation,” or the name of a client or case).
 You can also search the news content of Law.com for stories about firms and attorneys.

-Martindale Hubbell, the traditional directory of all attorneys, has an online database (searchable for firms and for individual attorneys) which will yield basic information about an attorney, such as law school and year of admission to the bar as well as where he or she works.
-The version in Martindale available through LexisNexis has more flexible search terms.
+Martindale Hubbell, the traditional directory of all attorneys, has an online database (searchable for firms and for individual attorneys) which will yield basic information about an attorney, such as law school and year of admission to the bar, as well as where he or she works.
+The version of Martindale available through LexisNexis has more flexible search terms.

 The NALP directory is a searchable database which provides copious information on legal employers, based on questionnaires which the members must submit annually.

 Blogs are now a significant force in the legal landscape, and have become a popular source of information about legal employers.
-Currently dominating the legal blog scene, Above the Law tracks facts (as well as gossip, irreverent commentary and sheer speculation) about many legal employers.
+Above the Law tracks facts (as well as gossip, irreverent commentary and sheer speculation) about many legal employers.
 Firms are known to release breaking news directly to ATL, in order to “manage the message.”
 Its content is searchable by employer name.